IanevskiAleksandr/SynToxProfiler/README.md

 **Article**: [to be filled]

-  SynToxProfiler: an interactive analysis tool for drug combination prioritization based on integrated synergy, toxicity and potency profiling.
-SynToxProfiler supports 3 different ways to estimate drug-combination toxicity and enhanced with interactive investigation of the results.
+  SynToxProfiler: an interactive analysis tool for drug combination prioritization based on integrated synergy, toxicity and potency profiling, with interactive visualization of the results.
 The public version of web application (https://syntoxprofiler.fimm.fi) is hosted by Open Source Shiny Server.</p>

 ##